Currently all buildings are closed to the public and no meetings are allowed. All listings below are suspended,

 Founded in 1885, The Order of the Daughters of the King is an order of women who are communicants of the Episcopal Church, churches in communion with it, or churches in the Historic Episcopate.
 Empowered by the Holy Spirit, each Daughter takes a lifetime vow to live by the Rule of the Order.
 Our Rule of Life and our vision of the Daughters of the King is to know Jesus Christ, to make Him known to others, and to become reflections of God’s love throughout the world.
 A Daughter pledges herself to a life of prayer, service and evangelism, and she is dedicated to the spreading of Christ’s Kingdom and the strengthening of the spiritual life of her parish.

-The Order of the Daughters of the King meets in the Masterson Library on the second or third Wednesday of the month (11:30 a.m.) in the Masterson Library, (Gregg House), and on the second Sunday of the month (9:30 a.m.) in the Chapel of the Holy Spirit.
+The Order of the Daughters of the King meet every second Sunday (11:30 a.m.) via Zoom, (Gregg House).
 We invite all women of the parish to come as our guests.
 Prayer requests can be made here.

 Every week volunteers of the Flower Ministry create at least three arrangements and sometimes as many as five from the large Altar flower arrangements.
 They then deliver those new arrangements to our sick or homebound parishioners.
 This procedure is also done with the lilies after Easter and Poinsettias after Christmas.
 This ministry is an opportunity for parishioners to act as an important link between the Church and those unable to attend services.

-The Prayer Shawl Ministry We are the guild of needleworkers who meet the third Saturday morning of the month in the Masterson Library.
+We are the guild of needleworkers who meet the third Saturday morning of the month in the Masterson Library.
 We knit, crochet, tat and sew to create prayer shawls, baptismal blankets, Confirmand crosses and prayer monkeys which are then presented at designated services for a special blessing.
 We welcome all who wish to participate in doing this work and will gladly help those who want to learn the fine art of needlework.
+Contact Lana Laird Placek for more information on the next Zoom meeting at email@example.com

 We send handmade cards to homebound parishioners and others needing a kind word, and Kairos Ministry for women prisioners in Lockhart.
 All talents are welcome!
 Cards and supplies are furnished.
 We meet the first Sunday of the month at 9:30 a.m. in the Laura Corner Library.
 Check out and return cards anytime from the labeled clear file boxes are in Masterson Library during the week, and in the Welcome area on some Sundays.
 Contact Tracy Gossard at email@example.com or 512.350.3193